Almonds and Olivez

 Spirulina can be found in capsules as well as powdered forms.
 Both forms have been shown to be beneficial to human health based on numerous researches.

 So, have you ever consumed spirulina or planning to?
-How was it if you have tried it before?
+How was it if you had tried it before?
 Share it nuh!

 You can read more on some additional nutritional powerhouses, with similar benefits as spirulina.